mpounsett/happy-stubs/problem.md

-A stub resolver may have multiple iterative server addresses to choose from, but this information alone is insufficient to make a choice which will result in good performance for the application which initiated a query.
+A stub resolver may have multiple iterative server addresses to choose from, but this information alone is insufficient to make a name server selection which will result in good performance for the application which initiated a query.
 The first host selected may be unreachable for any number of reasons, including being offline, or being on the opposite side of a black hole affecting its address family.
 The stub resolver cannot know before issuing a query to such a server that the query will time out.

 Simply providing a stub resolver with a list of iterative servers to be queried in sequence is insufficient for the stub resolver to reliably provide